For updates regarding COVID-19 and the affected COCA services, please click here.

 Participants who are referred to the program due to legal issues, may, upon successful completion, have their penalty lessened, at the discretion of the Magisterial District Judge and Community Youth Aid Panel.
 For those referred by a school Student Assistance Program (SAP), UDecide may be an alternative to disciplinary action.

-Classes are offered in monthly cycles consisting of three student sessions (3 hours each) and one parent session (2 hours).Click for Schedule
+ALL CLASSES CANCELED THROUGH MARCH.
+Classes are offered in monthly cycles consisting of three student sessions (4 hours each) and one parent session (2 hours).Click for Schedule

 A $100 non-refundable service fee must be submitted before the participant is eligible to schedule his/her sessions.Click for Payment Form